 Histrionic Personality Disorder

 Individuals with histrionic personality disorder are often seen as overly dramatic and feel the need to be the center of attention.
 They may find ways to draw attention to themselves such as dressing provocatively or being sexually explicit toward others.
-They may be quick to form romantic attachments or may move too quickly in romantic attachments.
-They often perceive these attachments as more serious than their partners.
+They may be quick to form or may move to quickly in romantic attachments, and often perceive these attachments as more serious than their partners.
 These individuals also seek constant approval from others and are easily influenced.

 Narcissistic Personality Disorder

-Individuals with narcissistic personality disorder appear to have an inflated sense of self worth and feel superior to those around them.
-However, they are often sensitive to criticism and have low self esteem.
-They constantly seek approval and admiration from others.
-They need to be the center of attention are often perfectionists.
+Individuals with narcissistic personality disorder appear to have an inflated sense of self-worth and feel superior to those around them.
+However, they are often sensitive to criticism and have low self-esteem.
+They constantly seek approval and admiration from others, and need to be the center of attention.
 They feel as if they are entitled to whatever they want, regardless of their contributions to others.
 They can become jealous quite easily, and may exaggerate their importance to get the attention they crave.
 They may also use others to get what they want.